Cal Crutchlow

+Crutchlow served as a MotoGP test rider for Yamaha from 2021 to 2025.
+During 2021, he returned to race for two Yamaha teams as a replacement rider across four weekends.
+He also replaced Andrea Dovizioso for the last six events of 2022, after Dovizioso's retirement was announced mid-season.
+In 2023, he took a wildcard into the Japanese GP.
+In 2026, Crutchlow made a surprise return to the grid as a replacement rider for his old team LCR Honda, due to Johann Zarco's injury.

-In early 2017, the RAC awarded Crutchlow the Torrens Trophy, an accolade made in recognition of "outstanding contribution to motorcycling in the United Kingdom".
+In early 2017, the RAC awarded Crutchlow the Torrens Trophy, an accolade given in recognition of "outstanding contribution to motorcycling in the United Kingdom".

 Career

 Early career

 Born in Coventry, England, Crutchlow was named Cal after the American motorcycle racer Cal Rayborn.
-Although his father Derek was a racer, he did not become interested in the sport himself until age 11.
-As of 2007 he did not hold a motorcycle licence for the road.
+Although his father Derek was a racer, he did not become interested in the sport himself until the age of 11.
+As of 2007, he did not hold a motorcycle licence for the road.
 He had football trials with Coventry City and Aston Villa as a youth, but after a knee injury chose to concentrate on motorcycle racing.

 Crutchlow won the UK Junior Challenge in 1999, and the Aprilia RS125 Challenge in 2001.
 He was runner-up in the 2003 Yamaha R6 Cup behind Tommy Hill, who earned a factory sponsored ride in the British Superbike series for this achievement.

-Crutchlow won the British Supersport Championship in 2006, after a 3-year stint in the series in which he finished 3rd in 2005.
+Crutchlow won the British Supersport Championship in 2006, after a three-year stint in the series in which he finished third in 2005.